Little Ballerina Prose Poetry

 If you or your school, business, non-profit or other need someone to speak in person about suicide, please feel free to reach out to me.

 If you would like to help me in my mission to bring HOPE to suicide loss survivors and those facing difficult times, you can contribute here.
 Thank you!
 Your generous support enables me to share hope through my blog, free support groups, and more.
 Many have shared that my writing has played a role in saving lives, and your assistance allows me to continue this vital advocacy work.
-God bless you!

 For almost ten years, I have dedicated my life to providing light, hope, and healing moments to survivors of suicide loss.
 While many may shy away from the topic of suicide, I continue to engage with it because it is deeply important to me and my children.
 I am devoted to this cause for the long term.
 Your kindness reassures me that my writing makes a difference and allows me to help others, for which I am forever thankful.